 Drawing MD604 indicates that Condensate Pump Controller, Surge Tank Controller, Deaerator Controller, and Boiler 3 PLC are not to be demo’ed.
 However, on drawing MD103, the Hays Cleveland Boiler control panel & Fireye burner control panel for Boiler #3 are to be demo’ed, as well as the complete Hays Cleveland Master Control Panel.
 Since the Condensate pumps, Surge Tank Level, and DA tank level control reside in the Hays Cleveland Master Panel, are those controls to be saved and relocated, or provide new?

-Boiler 3 control panel and Fireeye burner control panel shall be demo’d.
+Boiler 3 control panel and Fireeye burner control panel shall be demolished.

 Condensate pump, surge tank level, DA tank level controls can either be migrated to the new panel or be provided as new.
 The intent is for the new system to operate as one cohesive system and the contractor shall ensure the end product is a fully integrated system.